wikimedia/eslint-plugin-mediawiki/docs/rules/no-unlabeled-buttonwidget.md

 # no-unlabeled-buttonwidget

-Warn when a label-less OO.ui.ButtonWidget is created without a label or invisible label.
+Warn when a label-less OOUI button is created without a label or invisible label.

 📋 This rule is enabled in `plugin:mediawiki/common`.